 Even though the film is shot with raw handheld digital camera, Nerlich and Traucki manage to fill it with some stunning shots of the slickness of the water or of insects flitting on its surface.
 There is one superb scene where Diana Glenn makes her trek through the warren of trees and comes to an impassably wide river and looks up to see the contrail of a jet far above in the sky, which suddenly becomes a perfect symbol of the near unreachability of the other side of the river from where she is.

-Subsequently, Andrew Traucki went on on his own to make The Reef (2010), a similar film about a shark terrorising people stranded at sea; the G is for Gravity segment of The ABCs of Death (2012); and The Jungle (2013), a Found Footage film about a film crew being stalked by a predator.
+Subsequently, Andrew Traucki went on on his own to make The Reef (2010), a similar film about a shark terrorising people stranded at sea; the G is for Gravity segment of The ABCs of Death (2012); The Jungle (2013), a Found Footage film about a film crew being stalked by a predator; and The Reef: Stalked (2022), a sequel in name only to his earlier film.
 David Nerlich has subsequently gone on to work in visual effects.

 (Nominee for Best Directors (David Nerlich & Andrew Traucki) and Best Cinematography at this site’s Best of 2007 Awards).